Intermesh/groupoffice7-docs/docs/01_REST_API/02_Create_a_module/05_Inserting_a_band.md

 request too.
 We only need to post the required values name and albums.
 All the other attributes are determined by GroupOffice automatically.

+Do a POST request to "/bands" with this request body:

 ````````````````````````````````````````````````````````````````````````````````
 {
     "data": {